Last Update 1/8 - 5pm

 For firewalls, we took action immediately as soon as we received the report.
 Within 3 days, we validated the issue, removed the vulnerable firmware version 4.60 Patch 0 from all public download points, and released a temporary hotfix firmware version 4.60 WK48 on December 3, 2020.

 Within 2 weeks, we released the standard firmware update 4.60 Patch 1 on December 14, 2020, and completed the firmware rollout for all the affected models and notified the affected firewall users via email on December 18, 2020.

-For the affected AP controllers, the firmware was released on 1/7, as the account privilege is still restricted thus the severity was lower.
+For the affected AP controllers, the firmware was released on 1/7.
+As the account privilege is still restricted there, the severity was lower.